socketry/falcon/guides/deployment/README.md

 supervisor
 ~~~

-You can verify this is woring using `nghttp -v http://localhost:3000`.
+You can verify this is working using `nghttp -v http://localhost:3000`.

 ## Falcon Virtual